John G. Taft

 John G. Taft (born 1954) is an American financier and writer.
 He is currently a Vice Chairman of Baird and member of the firm's executive committee.

 Early in his career he worked as a journalist before entering the investment industry in 1981.
 Early positions with Piper Jaffray and the St. Paul Mayor's Office were followed by roles as CEO of Voyageur Asset Management and Dougherty Summit Securities.
 His unit at Dougherty was later acquired by Dain Rauscher, and Taft began working with Royal Bank of Canada (RBC) when it acquired Dain Rauscher in 2001.
 From 2005 until 2016 Taft was CEO of RBC's U.S. wealth management unit, RBC Wealth Management.
 He came out of retirement in January 2018 and joined Baird as a Vice Chairman.
 Other previous roles include serving as chairman of Delaney|Taft LLC, a director of the Columbia Threadneedle Funds and a senior advisor to Deloitte and Touche LLP.

 Taft is a prolific writer, and his work often focuses on the themes of responsible investing and the financial services sector's role in society.
 His op-eds have appeared in publications such as Forbes and The New York Times, and he often covers topics such as corporate responsibility, trends in the banking industry, diversity, and the state of modern American politics.
 He has authored two books: A Force for Good: How Enlightened Finance Can Restore Faith in Capitalism in 2012, and Stewardship: Lessons Learned from the Lost Culture of Wall Street in 2015.
 Past chairman of the Securities Industry and Financial Markets Association (SIFMA), he remains active in SIFMA and in organizations such as the Andy Warhol Foundation for the Visual Arts and The Minneapolis Foundation.

 Early life and education

 Born in 1954, John Godfrey Taft was raised in New Haven, Connecticut.
 Taft and his two brothers are grandsons of Senator Robert A. Taft and great-grandsons of former United States President William Howard Taft.
 Their father Horace Dwight Taft worked as dean of Yale College.
-After graduating from the Taft School in Watertown, Connecticut in 1968, Taft graduated in 1972 from Yale University summa cum laude.
+After graduating from the Taft School in Watertown, Connecticut in 1972, Taft graduated in 1977 from Yale University magna cum laude.

 By 1977, after working as a copy boy with the New York Times, Taft furthered his career as a newspaper reporter in Lowell, Massachusetts, where he spent several years "covering the rebuilding of Lowell."
 Developing an interest in urban redevelopment and the financing of community projects, he then attended graduate school at Yale University in New Haven to learn about finance.